Malekal4699/LightsHUD/README.md

 From the original module, I have dropped the management of Dancing Lights, as this should really just be its own module.
 I also have not yet implemented back the management of resources, in particular the availability of the Light spell, and the consumption of torches (and now flasks of oil for a lantern), as I feel that not every group manages that to that level of detail, and often the character bearing the light is not necessarily the one providing the resources.
 But I might put it back in as a future request.

-I must also confess that I am a complete noob at Foundry VTT, Javascript, JQuery and GitHub, so developping this was really a good way for me to learn things and discoved Foundry VTT, so every bit of advice that can be provided would really be appreciated.
+I must also confess that I am a complete noob at Foundry VTT, Javascript, JQuery and GitHub, so developing this was really a good way for me to learn things and discover Foundry VTT, so every bit of advice that can be provided would really be appreciated.

 ## Installation
 ### Method 1 (Not yet available)